 Moderator's pastoral messages

 Rt Rev Fakaofo Kaio has offered pastoral messages to the Church in these challenging times.
 Download his message of 16 February 2021, Covid-19 in our Community.
 Read his earlier 2020 message: "There is Hope"

-The Moderator has also been leading weekly devotions each Sunday since the start of the March lockdown, continuing throughout lockdown and beyond until 28 November 2020 .
-Each week, the devotion available on the Moderator's Facebook page by 9am each Sunday, and is available on the Church's Facebook page and Church's video channel shortly afterward.
+The Moderator led weekly devotions each Sunday from the start of the March lockdown, continuing throughout lockdown and beyond until 28 November 2020 .
+Each week, the devotion was available on the Moderator's Facebook page by 9am each Sunday, and available on the Church's Facebook page and Church's video channel shortly afterward.
 The devotions last for approximately 20mins.
 You can continue to view on the Church video channel listed above.